Riviera Maya Weather: 8 Things You Need to Know (2023)

 I get a TON of messages asking whether they should cancel their trip or what they should do.

 Even when it rains in the Mexican Caribbean, the storm usually passes by as quickly as it arrives.

-Unless there is some kind of stationary front hanging over the Caribbean, the winds flowing over the Yucatan Peninsula are sufficient enough to blow the rains away and return you that vitamin D which you came here to get in the first place.
+Unless there is some kind of stationary front hanging over the Caribbean, the winds flowing over the Yucatan Peninsula are sufficient enough to blow the rains away and return you that vitamin D that you came here to get in the first place.